The Windsor Sculpture Park

 It is a place of convergence and divergence, difference and similarity.

-The Windsor Sculpture Park is located on the shores of the Detroit River within Ambassador and Centennial Parks, between the Ambassador Bridge (Huron Church Road) and The Art Gallery of Windsor (Church Street).
+The Windsor Sculpture Park is located mainly on the shores of the Detroit River within Ambassador and Centennial Parks, between the Ambassador Bridge (Huron Church Road) and The Art Gallery of Windsor (Church Street).
+Some of the sculptures are in other City of Windsor Parks, like Reaume Park, Jackson Park, Vision Corridor and City Hall Square.

 The Windsor Sculpture Park is made possible by the generosity of Mr. and Mrs. Louis Odette and the P & L Odette Foundation.
 The park is maintained by the City of Windsor, Parks and Recreation.